 SharingChange is MTEMC’s charitable foundation whose sole purpose is to give back to the communities we serve.

-Funds are donated by MTEMC members like you, and 100% of the donations goes to local charities and organizations such as Empower Me Daycamp in Lebanon and Project Healing Waters.
+Funds are donated by MTEMC members like you, and 100% of the donations go to local charities and organizations such as Empower Me Daycamp in Lebanon and Project Healing Waters.
 Since 2003, Middle Tennessee Electric’s charitable foundations have distributed more than $9 million to more than 580 local organizations.